Hurricane insurance

 You should also know that insurance companies often put moratoriums, or binding prohibitions, in place before a catastrophic event.
 This delays your ability to purchase coverage or change insurance companies.

-Though moratoriums are infrequent, insurance companies can put one into effect because of approaching hurricanes, tropical storms, wildfires, or other catastrophes.
+Though moratoriums are infrequent, insurance companies usually put one into effect because of approaching hurricanes, tropical storms, wildfires, or other catastrophes.

 For example, insurance companies often pause binding hurricane insurance as much as 24 to 48 hours before the storm’s predicted impact.